ebenh/abyssinica/CONTRIBUTING.md

         $ python3 -c "from abyssinica.numerals import arabic_to_geez; print(arabic_to_geez(42));"
         $ deactivate

-7. If the above commands execute without errors, you're ready to upload the library to PyPI.
+7. If the above commands execute without any errors, you're ready to upload the library to PyPI.

         $ python3 -m twine upload dist/*